LeelaChessZero/lc0/CONTRIBUTING.md

 * **RValue references**: Rvalue reference function parameters are allowed, not only for constructors and assignment operators.
 However, use them only if they benefit readability or have significant performance gain.
-* Every new file should contain a GPLv3 banner with:
+* Every new file should contain a GPLv3 banner with an additional exception under GNU GPL version 3 section 7 regarding NVIDIA libraries (see examples in existing files).
-  * Additional exception under GNU GPL version 3 section 7 regarding NVIDIA libraries (see examples in other files).
+  * It's allowed to write new backends without the NVIDIA exception, but that means that we won't be able to include NVIDIA libraries if we link with that code.

 ## AI-Assisted Development